 I’m one of those people who is perfectly content to sit alone in a restaurant, observing the people around me.
-It’s no wonder I became a journalist because I enjoying wondering what other people's lives are about.
+It’s no surprise I became a journalist because I enjoying wondering what other people's lives are about.

 I grew up in Nashville, Tennessee, before the city was full of hipsters, moved to Michigan for school and I stay here because I fell in love with snow, the Great Lakes, and the stories there are to tell about this area.